Denmark vs Belgium Nations League preview: where to watch, team news

 Goalkeepers: Casteels (Wolfsburg), Courtois (Real Madrid), Mignolet (Club Brugge), Van Crombrugge (Anderlecht)

-Defenders: Alderweireld (Tottenham), Boyata (Hertha), Castagne (Atalanta), Cobbaut (Anderlecht), Denayer (Lyon), Dendoncker (Wolves), Mechele (Club Brugge), Meunier (Dortmund), Vertonghen (Benfica)
+Defenders: Alderweireld (Tottenham), Castagne (Atalanta), Denayer (Lyon), Dendoncker (Wolves), Mechele (Club Brugge), Meunier (Dortmund), Vertonghen (Benfica)

-Midfielders: Carrasco (Atlético), Chadli (Monaco), De Bruyne (Man.
+Midfielders: Carrasco (Atlético), De Bruyne (Man.
 City), T Hazard (Dortmund), Praet (Leicester), Tielemans (Leicester), Vanaken (Club Brugge), Witsel (Dortmund)

-Forwards: Dimata (Anderlecht), Doku (Anderlecht), E Hazard (Real Madrid), Lukaku (Inter), Mertens (Napoli), Origi (Liverpool), Trossard (Brighton), Verschaeren (Anderlecht)
+Forwards: Dimata (Anderlecht), Doku (Anderlecht), E Hazard (Real Madrid), Lukaku (Inter), Mertens (Napoli), Trossard (Brighton), Verschaeren (Anderlecht)

 Previous meetings